wooldridge/snippet-hunt/README.md

 3. Set up a REST server for the database on port `8077`.
 You can do this at:
 `http://localhost:8000/appservices/`
 4. In the root directory, run `npm install` to load dependencies.
-5. In the `options` directory, run `node options` to define search options for the REST server.
+5. In the root directory, run `node options` to define search options for the REST server.
 6. In the root directory, run `node server` to start the middle-tier NodeJS Express server to serve the application and handle REST calls.